 Trauma, such as childhood emotional neglect, can create ongoing effects in your brain.
 It affects the parts of the brain that regulate memory and how well you can withstand stress.

 When you experience any trauma long-term, it’s easy to see how your brain has a harder and harder time operating the way it should in response to stressors.

 For example, the brain may not have the resiliency to maintain the motivation and optimism to keep going.
 As a result, you become quickly discouraged.

 Childhood emotional neglect can also play a factor in a condition called complex PTSD (CPTSD).
 Indeed, any ongoing, long-term abuse and neglect can lead to this condition.

 People who struggle with CPTSD have many classic symptoms of PTSD (flashbacks, avoiding people and places that remind them of the traumatic event, anxiety, etc.).
 Along with the typical symptoms, however, are layers of other symptoms.
 These include having a hard time forming and maintaining relationships, feeling numb or detached from your emotions, and feeling like your behavior and mood are out of your control.

 Fortunately, there are treatment options for those who’ve suffered from childhood emotional neglect.
 This approach is valid whether or not someone also has CPTSD.

 Cognitive-behavioral therapy can help you learn to build positive, healthy ways of thinking about yourself and meeting your needs.
 Anxiety-specific treatment approaches are also helpful.
 It’s important not to become discouraged; healing and growth are always possible.

-If you think that you’re experiencing negative fallout from childhood emotional neglect, I encourage you to reach out to my office.
+If you think that you’re experiencing negative fallout from childhood emotional neglect, we encourage you to reach out to our office.
 Together, we can find a way to guide you toward healing.